Action role-playing game: 1990s: Console games and Diablo

 On PC, the genre's inflection point was Ultima Underworld (1992) which has been cited as the first RPG to feature first-person action in a 3D environment.'
 In 1998, PC Gamer declared it the 18th-best computer game ever released, and the editors called it "Light-years ahead of their time, and still regarded as some of the best roleplaying games ever created".
 A poll conducted in May 2023 by GQ among a team of video game journalists listed it as the 95th-best video game of all time.
 The Elder Scrolls: Arena (1994), the first game in the Elder Scrolls series, was released for MS-DOS in 1994.
 Diablo (1996/97), Blizzard North’s click-to-move, real-time “dungeon crawl” stripped friction from combat and loot, while the launch of Battle.net alongside Diablo brought always-available online co-op.
 Contemporary reports noted Battle.net's explosive uptake within a week of launch.
 Diablos effect on the market is significant, inspired many imitators.
 Its impact was such that some use the term Action RPGs exclusively to Diablo-style games.
 Other games influenced by Ultima Underworld include Deus Ex, Deus Ex: Invisible War, Vampire: The Masquerade – Bloodlines, and Half-Life 2.

 Some action RPGs used a side-scrolling perspective typical of beat 'em ups, such as the Princess Crown and its spiritual successors, which includes Odin Sphere and Muramasa: The Demon Blade.
 Princess Crown had a more cartoon-like visual appeal.
 It still had quality visuals due to the George Kamitani style.
 LandStalker's 1997 spiritual successor Alundra is considered "one of the finest examples of action/RPG gaming", combined platforming elements and puzzles with an innovative storyline about entering people's dreams and dealt with mature themes.

-Right as the decade turned, Diablo II (2000) scaled the formula with class variety, seasons-like ladder play, and deeper itemization that moved millions of copies quickly and entrenched the “loot chase” as a genre pillar.
-Phantasy Star Online (2000) then brought real-time, instance-based ARPG play to consoles over the internet.